kwonus/Quelle-Obsolete/Quelle.md

 **TABLE 7-3 -- Control Names that affect SEARCH & DISPLAY actions**

+Table 7-3 lists Control-Names for SEARCH and DISPLAY actions.
+Table 9-1 lists Control-Names for SYSTEM actions.
+The *@show* command will list the values associated with these.
+The *@show* command takes zero or more arguments.
+Zero arguments lists all control settings.
+With one or more arguments, show only lists the values of the controls that are specified.
+Examples of the command are below (both the long form and the short form of control names are accepted):

+*@show*

+*@show* host

+*@show* system.host

+*@show* search

+*@show* search.domain

 Control settings can be cleared using implicit wildcards, by using the shared control-prefix: